 - Paper Fireworks – Perfect for kids who get spooked by the loud noises of fireworks

 - July 4th Ribbon Wands – Super fun fine motor skills craft for the kids, but then hours of fun waving them around!

 Your shares are how this site grows and I am sincerely grateful.
 Know a friend who’d like this?
-Please share it on Facebook or save it to your favorite July 4th firework craft ideas board on Pinterest.
+Please share it on Facebook or save it to your favorite July 4th firework craft ideas pin board.